zEuS0390/ppe-detection-for-construction-site-safety/README.md

 # Application Server with PPE Detection for Construction Safety in Raspberry Pi
-This is the official repository of our application server, which is part of the whole system in our prototype on project design.
-The server act as the gateway for communication between Raspberry Pi and mobile application.
-It provides information about the detected PPE worker violations and they could be obtained by the mobile application through lightweight messaging protocol.
+This is the official repository of our application server, which is part of the whole system in our project design prototype.
+The server acts as the gateway for communication between the Raspberry Pi and mobile application.
+It provides information about the detected PPE worker violations and they could be obtained through lightweight messaging protocol called MQTT.

 ## Members
 - Zeus James Baltazar (Intelligent Systems) - Focuses mostly on utilization of ideas and their integration to the whole system.